NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

           "
     end

-    #add all of the strings to workspace to create IDF objects
+    # add all of the strings to workspace to create IDF objects
     string_objects.each do |string_object|
       idfObject = OpenStudio::IdfObject::load(string_object)
       object = idfObject.get
       wsObject = workspace.addObject(object)
     end

-    #report final condition about objects added to the model
+    # report final condition about objects added to the model
-    runner.registerFinalCondition("ComponentCost:LineItem objects were added for the #{used_constructions_names.uniq.size} constructions that are used in the model.")
+    runner.registerFinalCondition("ComponentCost:LineItem objects were added for the {used_constructions_names.uniq.size} constructions that are used in the model.")

-    #if IP unites requested add OutputControl:Table:Style object
+    # if IP units requested add OutputControl:Table:Style object
     table_style = workspace.getObjectsByType("OutputControl:Table:Style".to_IddObjectType)

-    #even though there is just a single object, it is still in an array
+    # even though there is just a single object, it is still in an array
     if not table_style.empty?
       # we can access the first object in the array using table_style[0]
       if table_units == "Inch-Pound"